 Gestational Diabetes - Treatment Overview

-healthy babies and that you are the most important person in promoting a
+healthy babies.
+You are the most important person in promoting a

 Treatment for gestational diabetes involves making healthy choices.
 Most